-Due to the Covid-19 and the government's epidemic prevention measures, the market demand of the Company's product has increased.
-So far, the production of the Company operates normally, and the relative employees work off-site by group.
+Due to the Covid-19 pandemic and the government's epidemic prevention measures, the market demand for the Company's product has increased.
+So far, the production of the Company operates normally, and the employees work off-site by groups.
 In terms of the supply chain, the Company maintains partnerships with suppliers to ensure that the supply proceeds as usual.
-In the post-epidemic era, with the growth of 5G communication equipment and new projects in relation to mobile phone, the Company assists customers to conduct the product development.
-Overall speaking, the Covid-19 does not have a significant negative impact on the Company's operations.
+In the post-epidemic era, with the growth of 5G communication equipment and new projects in relation to mobile phones, the Company assists customers to conduct the product development.
+Overall, the Covid-19 pandemic did not have a significant negative impact on the Company's operations.